tanglebones/pg_tuid/README.md

 ## What is this?
-A TUID is like a UUID (it conforms to UUID v4) but instead of being fully random it is prefixed with the time since epoch in microseconds, a sequence number (if generating more than one per microsecond, or waiting for clock rollback to catchup), and a node id.
+A TUID is like a UUID (it conforms to UUID v4) but instead of being fully random it is prefixed with the time since epoch in microseconds, a sequence number (if generating more then one per microsecond, or waiting for clock rollback to catch up), and node id.

 ## Why use a TUID instead of a UUIDv4?
 UUIDv4 is completely random, so if you have a table with a lot of entries using UUIDv4 in an index it leads to